-The Company has reserved shares of common stock for issuance under the 1996 Stock Option Plan, Incentive Option Plan and Management Incentive Option Plan (the "Plans").
+The Company reserved shares of common stock for issuance under the 1995 and 1996 Stock Option Plans, Incentive Stock Plan and Management Incentive Stock Plan (the "Plans").
+In April 1998, the Company terminated its 1995 Stock Plan and cancelled all shares of common stock which were reserved and available for future option grants under the plan.
 Under all Plans, the Board of Directors may issue incentive stock options to employees and nonqualified stock options and stock purchase rights to consultants or employees of the Company.
 The Board of Directors has the authority to determine to whom options will be granted, the number of shares, the term and exercise price (which cannot be less than fair market value at date of grant for incentive stock options or 85% of fair market value for nonqualified stock options).
 If an employee owns stock representing more than 10% of the outstanding shares, the price of each share shall be at least 110% of the fair market value, as determined by the Board of Directors.
 Generally, all options are immediately exercisable and vest 25% on the first anniversary of the vesting commencement date and on a monthly basis thereafter for a period of an additional three years.
 The options have a maximum term of ten years.
 Unvested option exercises are subject to repurchase upon termination of the holder's status as an employee or consultant.
-At December 28, 2002 and March 29, 2003, 189,849 shares of common stock and 180,201 shares of common stock (unaudited), respectively, were subject to the Company's right of repurchase.
+At December 29, 2001 and September 28, 2002, 326,644 and 208,486 (unaudited) shares of common stock were subject to the Company's right of repurchase, respectively.